oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

  1. **Static** (is also called ``On demand``)
  2. **Dynamic**

-The difference is that the dynamic segment displays real-time data, and static segment has a set of snapshots.
+The difference is that the dynamic segment displays real-time data, and the static segment has a set of snapshots.
 It filters data in the same way as the dynamic one and stores the state in a service table (`oro_segment_snapshot`).
-So, even if the data is no longer correspond to the filtering criteria in real-time, it will still exist in the dataset of the static segment.
- So, a static segment is a snapshot of the filtered data at some point of time.
+So, even if the data no longer corresponds to the filtering criteria in real-time, it will still exist in the dataset of the static segment.
+A static segment is a snapshot of the filtered data at some point in time.

  Also, both segment types have a table representation of data.
 It can be configured from the segment management pages.